EwenQuim/ewenquim.github.io/articles/3-pgp.md

 ![Picture of Git history here](../assets/3-Git-history.png)

-But the problem is that you can modify the older commits, even the date or the author!
+You know that git allows you to navigate through the history and modify older commits.
+What you probably don't know is that you can even modify the metadata (eg. the date or the author)!

-This can be funny : some guys even made a CLI to [blame someone else](https://github.com/jayphelps/git-blame-someone-else) for your bad code, or [claim some work you didn't do](https://github.com/SilasX/git-upstage).
+Some funny guys even made a CLI to [blame someone else](https://github.com/jayphelps/git-blame-someone-else) for your bad code, or [claim some work you didn't do](https://github.com/SilasX/git-upstage).

-But if you work seriously, for example on an open-source project, this can be quite scary, and you may want to protect your code.
+If you work seriously, for example on an open-source project, this can be quite scary, and you may want to protect your git history.

 Luckily, git allows you to sign your work with PGP !